phpro/grumphp/doc/parameters.md

 *Default: local*

 This parameter will tell GrumPHP which hooks preset to use.
 GrumPHP comes with two presets, local and vagrant.
+When using the vagrant preset be sure to add `cd /path/to/your/project` to `.bashrc`

 **stop_on_failure**